-Having combined all knowledge of hers (primarily, the knowledge of physiotherapy, reflexology, acupressure and Bowen technique), Aleksandra Maksimović, MA in Physical Therapy, MA in Bowen Therapy and Reflexology Therapist, designed Programme for Correction of Pain and Shape of Bunions, which has proven successful in practice in about 80% cases, without recurrence.
+Having combined all knowledge of hers (primarily, the knowledge of physiotherapy, reflexology, acupressure and Bowen technique), Aleksandra Maksimović, DPT in physical medicine, MA in Bowen Therapy, Reflexotherapist, Professor in Integrative Medicine, designed Programme for Correction of Pain and Shape of Bunions, which has proven successful in practice in about 80% cases, without recurrence.

 This treatment is performed for 60 minutes, once a week or every day, depending on the state of bunions, age and other priorities.